NetLogo/Network-Extension/README.md

 ## Building

-Use the NETLOGO environment variable to tell the Makefile which NetLogo.jar to compile against.
-For example:

-    NETLOGO=/Applications/NetLogo\\\ 5.0 make
+Run the `bin/sbt` script to build the extension.

-If compilation succeeds, `network.jar` will be created.
+If the build succeeds, `network.jar` is created.

 ## Credits